 df.head(3)

-We need only review_body, star_rating columns that describes star rating and reviews of every review separately.
+We need only review_body, star_rating columns that describe star ratings and reviews of every review separately.

 df=df[[‘review_body’,’star_rating’]]